fataha801/sacrament/program.md

 ## Orem Utah 2nd Stake
 ### Lehi 41st Ward (Tongan) Sacrament Program - November 19, 2023

-> My dear brothers and sisters and friends visting us today, we welcome you to our ward sacrament program.
-We gather as a great ward family desiring to worship our Lord and Savior, Jesus Christ.
-Hope you will feel of the Spirit and the love of the Savior Jesus Christ.
-Thank you for joining with us.
+> To each of you in attendance this day, We welcome you to our Ward Sacrament program.
+We gather as a great Ward family desiring to worship our Lord and Savior, Jesus Christ.
+Our hope is for you to feel the love our Savior has for each of us.
+Thank you for joining with us and please ask someone next to you if you'd like to be directed to the next class.

 . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .